Program Updates

 New Tracks in Puerto Rico

-The School in Puerto Rico now offers three distinct academic tracks, in addition to the regular direct enroll programming.
+The School in Puerto Rico now offers eight distinct academic tracks, in addition to the regular direct enroll programming.
 These tracks include a core group of courses at the host university plus an internship or other experiential learning opportunity.

 Conflict Transformation Grant Opportunities